dyl10s/DataStructuresAndAlgorithms/README.md

 Current Projects:

-  -Hello World
+Hello World

 Homework:

-  HW1:
+HW1
-    - Recursive function to print the scrambles of a word
-    - Convert a java class to c++
+Recursive function to print the scrambles of a word Convert a java class to c++